keras-team/keras-io/guides/md/keras_cv/simsiam_with_kerascv.md

 ```
 </div>
 Awesome!
 Our pretrained model stomped the non-pretrained model.
-71% accuracy is quite good for a ResNet18 on the STL-10 dataset.
+This accuracy is quite good for a ResNet18 on the STL-10 dataset.
 For better results, try using an EfficientNetV2B0 instead.
 Unfortunately, this will require a higher end graphics card as
 SimSiam has a minimum batch size of 512.